tinamayswinkels/eon/_projects/acaya-care.md

     alt: This is the alt text
     size: one-half
   - image_path: /images/acaya/eyesofanomad-acaya-24.jpg
     alt: This is the alt text
     size: one-half
-  - image_path: /images/acaya/eyesofanomad-acaya-25.jpg
-    alt: This is the alt text
-    size: full-width
-  - image_path: /images/acaya/eyesofanomad-acaya-26.jpg
-    alt: This is the alt text
-    size: one-half
   - image_path: /images/acaya/eyesofanomad-acaya-27.jpg